-If you are in the fortunate position to to afford a complete makeover of your home or investment property prior to its sale, you will have the pick of modern finishes and special touches to ensure that it stands out from the rest.
+If you are in the enviable position of being able to afford a complete makeover for your home or investment property prior to its sale, you have the pick of modern finishes to ensure that it will stand out from the rest of the market.

-But what if you don't have the budget to get your property professionally styled?
-Or what if that additional investment of money seems a bit risky in a volatile real estate market?
-How can you give your property the same WOW factor on a limited budget?
+But what if you don't have the budget to have your property professionally styled?
+What if that additional investment of money seems a bit too risky in a volatile real estate market?
+How can you give your property the same wow factor on a limited budget?

-Well, read on for my 5 top recommendations of where you should target your money, in order of priority:
+Her are my top five recommendations of where to target your money, in order of priority:

-2. Outside: Everyone understands the importance of first impressions, so make sure your outside areas - gardens, balconies and terraces - are tidy ie. lawns mowed, borders weeded (and preferably mulched), and bushes cut back.
-Also, don't forget about the fencing or walling, which frames your property.
+2. Outside: Everyone understands the importance of first impressions, so make sure your outside areas - gardens, balconies and terraces - are presentable.
+Lawns should be mowed, borders weeded (and preferably mulched), and bushes cut back.
+And don't forget about the fencing or walling that frames your property.
 A new coat of paint will make that first impression so much sweeter for your buyer.

-3. Flooring: New carpet works wonders for presentation, particularly when it comes to a tired, older, or underwhelming property.
-If a steam clean will suffice, that's fine, but if your existing carpet is mismatched, threadbare or heavily stained, replacing it with new is a wise investment and a cost that won't break the bank.
-As a rule of thumb, we tend to specify warmer, neutral tones for new carpet in older properties and greys for new.
+3. Flooring: New carpet works wonders for presentation, particularly in tired, older, or underwhelming properties.
+If a steam clean will suffice, that's fine, but if your existing carpet is mismatched, threadbare or heavily stained, replace it with new.
+As a rule of thumb, we tend to specify warmer, neutral tones for carpet in older properties and greys for new.

-4. Window Treatments: Poorly fitting, stained curtains and blinds hanging off broken rails and window frames give the wrong impression.
-If that's the condition of the window treatments in your property, I advise you replace them, or at the very least, remove any broken ones down.
-Vertical blinds are an affordable replacement option and the beauty of their design is that they allow light in and filter what you might not want your buyer to see outside.
-Muslin curtains are another great way to hide that ugly brick wall next to you.
+4. Window Treatments: Poorly-fitted, stained curtains and blinds that hang from broken rails and window frames give the wrong impression.
+Replace them with new - from Ikea, Freedom or Spotlight - or at the very least, take down the broken ones.
+Vertical blinds are an affordable option - not only do they allow light in, they also filter out what you don't want your buyer to see outside.
+Muslin curtains are another great way to hide that ugly brick wall adjacent to you.